 FRAME takes a pragmatic, evidence-based view.
 We believe that there is sufficient evidence to question the continuing need to conduct animal research in many areas, and argue that scientists should continually be seeking to use the most reliable and valid methods available.
 Sadly, we know that this does not always happen for many reasons.
 We want to support scientists and researchers to move away from animal methods where alternatives exist, and to develop suitable non-animal methods where these are not currently available.

 3Rs stands for Replacement (of animals with other methods), Reduction (in the number of animals used if their use is necessary), and Refinement (or methods to improve animal welfare).
 It is an approach developed in the 1960s to develop a framework for more humane scientific approaches.
 Today 3Rs is accepted terminology worldwide and there are 3Rs Centres in many countries supporting scientists to replace, reduce and refine their animal use.
+In the UK and EU the implementation of the 3Rs principles is a legal requirement in legislation that regulates animal use in testing and research.
 FRAME completely supports the 3Rs approach, however we do emphasise that the developers of the framework, Russell and Burch, put these actions in a specific order of priorities ie the goal is first and foremost, the replacement of the use of animals.
 Only when replacement is not possible should we be looking at reduction and refinement.
 We continually work to develop and promote non-animal methods as the scientific first choice.

 We work within the academic and scientific system with a range of colleagues and collaborators to achieve our goal.
 We believe that true change comes from working with people rather than in opposition to them.
 We do not work with organisations who use animals in cosmetic testing or who are not committed to our 3Rs values.